Dinkus: Gallery

-Lewis Carroll's Alice in Wonderland, in a print of indeterminate age, features dinkuses in the form of asterisks used to form a field of stars.
+Lewis Carroll's Alice in Wonderland, in a print of indeterminate age, features dinkuses of asterisks forming a field of stars.

 Ulysses by James Joyce uses an asterism as a dinkus in earlier prints, while newer editions replace it with three horizontal asterisks.

 Other uses of the term "dinkus"

 Among older Hungarian Americans and Polish Americans, dinkus (or dyngus) is an archaic term for Easter Monday.

 In Australian English, particularly in the news media, the word "dinkus" refers to a small photograph of the author of a news article.
-Outside of Australia, this is often referred to as a headshot.
+Outside Australia, this is often referred to as a headshot.